-We have a passion to improve services and we want to be able to ensure our effectiveness each and everyday.
-Our workforce is central to our success and is key to us being able to develop an organisation that is fit for the future.
+We have a passion to improve services and we want to ensure our effectiveness each and every-day.
+Our workforce is central to our success and is key to us developing an organisation that is fit for the future.
 To do that we need to recruit the right people to join us on that journey.